vipnet1/Mirage/README.md

 Put there logic relevant to generating data for processing to learn different insights about strategies.

 ## Strategy ##
 It's a bit tricky, as we said there are no strategies in Mirage.
-And it's still correct - stuff like buy on lower bb sel on higher is not on Mirage.
+And it's still correct - stuff like buy on lower bb sell on higher is not on Mirage.

-So what are strategies then? those are handlers for the real strategies, like TradingView PineScript, that process their commands nd perform the needed actions.
+So what are strategies then? those are handlers for the real strategies, like TradingView PineScript, that process their commands and perform the needed actions.

 Those Mirage Strategies manage risk correctly and execute algorithms to perform trades, or simple tasks like buying some bitcoin.

+Strategies have their own configuration section.
+Each strategy can have multiple instances, and each instance has a separate configuration file. \
+For example you execute strategy A on BTC/USDT and ETH/USDT chart.
+You can create two strategy configuration files - one let's say btc.json and the other eth.json.

+This way you can configure btc.json to have 100$ allocated for the stratgegy and eth.json 500$, you can configure that with btc you can lose up to 5% per trade and with eth 2% and so on. \
+Also the profits & losses calculated for each strategy+instance separately.

+Anyway the main point is that you want to have separate strategy configuration file for each chart.

 ## Strategy Manager ##
 Mirage can handle many strategies, many trade and exit signals, thanks to Strategy Managers. \
-The idea is that they are like the bank that decides whether to execute strategy, whether it's enabled, whether haave funds etc.
+The idea is that they are like the bank that decides whether to execute strategy, whether it's enabled, whether have funds etc.

 It is responsible for transferring funds to the strategy, and from the strategy when it is finished and recording trade profits or losses.